KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 ## The minikube pod network:

-Minikube uses the default `docker0` software bridge (on the minikube VM) as it's pod network.
+Minikube does not use any of the [CNI](https://kubernetes.io/docs/concepts/cluster-administration/networking/) plugins for container networking.
+Instead, it simply uses the default `docker0` software bridge (local on the minikube VM) as it's pod network.
 When you run your pods on minikube, they get IP addresses from the `docker0` network `172.17.0.0/16` .

 ```
 [kamran@kworkhorse ~]$ kubectl get pods -o wide